wjglerum/quarkus-ai-agent-workshop/step-05-mcp-server/README.md

 # Step 5 - MCP Server

-Now that we now how we can use external tools we can now move on to MCP servers.
+Now that we know how we can use external tools we can now move on to MCP servers.
 MCP servers are a way to create a tool that any language model can use.
 For enterprise usage we can imagine setting up a dedicated MCP server for an external tool.

-For the above use case we would alos need authentication and authorization.
+For the above use case we would also need authentication and authorization.
 This was initially not specified by the specification but in Quarkus it's straightforward to implement.

-Fore more information on MCP see the [documentation](https://modelcontextprotocol.io/docs/getting-started/intro).
+For more information on MCP see the [documentation](https://modelcontextprotocol.io/docs/getting-started/intro).

 ## Weather tool

-Now that we now our location we can use it to get the weather forecast for our location.
+Now that we know our location we can use it to get the weather forecast for our location.
 Instead of creating a tool directly we are going to create an MCP server.

 ### Quarkus project